moj-analytical-services/iceberg-evaluation/docs/presentations/evaluation_like_a_boss.md

 ## Things we needed

+1. Compatible with existing tech stack
+1. Cost effective
 1. Reliable / Resilient curation architecture
-2. Cost effective
-3. Easy to implement and for new data engineers to pick up
+1. Easy to implement and for new data engineers to pick up

 ## Things we liked

 1. Compatible with other data pipelines
-2. Compatible with existing tech stack

 ---